dask/distributed/docs/source/scheduling-state.rst

 *  *No-worker*: Ready to be computed, but no appropriate worker exists (for example because of resource restrictions, or because no worker is connected at all).
-*  *Processing*: Actively being computed by one or more workers
+*  *Processing*: All dependencies are available and the task is assigned to a worker for compute (the scheduler doesn't know whether it's in a worker queue or actively being computed).
 *  *Memory*: In memory on one or more workers
 *  *Erred*: Task computation, or one of its dependencies, has encountered an error
 *  *Forgotten* (not actually a state): Task is no longer needed by any client